 A disease-specific registry for SpA in the Netherlands (SpA-Net) has been developed in order to obtain transparency on treatment and outcome of unselected SpA patients in daily rheumatology practice.
 Through a web-based patient medical file and at the same time a quality management system, patient outcome and pharmacovigilance data will be prospectively gathered.
 Data are readily available to care providers and an excerpt of the data is also made available for patients.
-SpA-Net will improve mastery over the disease in patients, provide transparency on the quality of care delivered to SpA patients and improve this by providing mirror information to participating centers.
-Moreover, SpA-Net monitors drug efficacy and safety, and gathers data (including biological samples) for (translational) scientific studies.
+SpA-Net improves the involvement and mastery of patients and can provide transparency on the quality of care delivered to SpA patients and improve this by the availability of benchmark information.
+Moreover, SpA-Net closely monitors drug efficacy and safety and gathers data for scientific studies.

 Planning and implementation

 SpA-Net started including patients in March 2016.
-At this point, already more than 1000 patients have been included by the participating centers.
+In 2019, 1200 patients were included in the registry by the 5 participating centers.

 The DREAM team of SpA-Net consists of:

-- Maastricht University Medical Center: dr. Astrid van Tubergen
+- Maastricht Universitair Medisch Centrum: dr. Astrid van Tubergen and professor Annelies Boonen

 - Medisch Spectrum Twente (Enschede): dr. Harald Vonkeman